Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: INTRODUCTION

+where $q \equiv e^{2 {\rm i} \pi \tau}$, with $\tau$ as a complex modulus parameter.
+The significance of the modulus $\tau$ is that, the modular group $\Gamma$ is generated by performing the linear fractional transformation on $\tau $ as follows

-Our aim here is to utilize the expediency of the modular $A^\prime_5$ symmetry by incorporating the linear seesaw mechanism in the context of supersymmetry, as we are quite familiar with the dynamics of TeV scale seesaw frameworks from numerous \cite{Grimus:2011mp,Ma:2009dk} literature.
+Our aim here is to utilize the expediency of $A^\prime_5$ modular symmetry by employing it to linear seesaw mechanism in the context of supersymmetry, as we are quite familiar with the dynamics of TeV scale seesaw frameworks from numerous \cite{Grimus:2011mp,Ma:2009dk} literature.
 The deciding factor whether it will be linear seesaw or inverse seesaw is the position of the zero elements in the mass matrix under the basis of ($\nu$, $N_{R_i}$, $S_{L_i}$).
 It is quite evident when 11 and 33 elements of the mass matrix are zero, it gives the structure of linear seesaw.
-As mentioned above, introduction of three left-handed ($S_{L_i}$) alongside three right-handed ($N_{R_i}$) neutral fermion superfields validates and generates the neutrino mass matrix structure of linear seesaw which has been widely studied in the context of discrete $A_4$ flavor symmetry \cite{Sruthilaya:2017mzt,Borah:2018nvu,Borah:2017dmk}.
-In this work, we are interested to implement it with $A^\prime_5$ modular symmetry.
-For this purpose, we consider the heavy fermions $S_{Li}$ and $N_{Ri}$ to transform as \textbf{$3^\prime$} under $A^\prime_5$ symmetry and the modular form of the Yukawa couplings leads to a constrained structure.
+As mentioned above, introduction of three left-handed neutral fermions superfields $S_{L_i}$ alongside three-right handed ones $N_{R_i}$ $(i=1,2,3)$ validates and produces the neutrino mass matrix structure of linear seesaw which is intricate enough, and has been studied in the context of discrete $A_4$ flavor symmetry in \cite{Sruthilaya:2017mzt,Borah:2018nvu,Borah:2017dmk}.
+In this work, we are implementing it under $A^\prime_5$ modular symmetry.
+For this purpose, the heavy fermions $S_{Li}$ \& $N_{Ri}$ are assigned as \textbf{$3^\prime$} under $A^\prime_5$ symmetry and modular form of the Yukawa couplings leads to a constrained structure.
 After that we perform the numerical analysis to look for the region which is acceptable in order to fit the neutrino data.
 Hence, prediction for the neutrino sector is done after fixing the allowed parameter space.

-The outline of the paper is as follows.
-In Sec. \ref{sec:linear}, we present the layout of the linear seesaw framework in the context of discrete $A^\prime_5$ modular symmetry.
-Using the $A_5'$ product rules, we obtain the simple mass matrix structure for the charged leptons as well as the neutral fermions.
-After that we briefly discuss the light neutrino masses and mixing phenomena in this framework.
-The numerical analysis is performed in Sec. \ref{sec:results} followed by a brief comment on the non-unitarity effect.
-Sec. \ref{sec:lepto} contains the discussion on leptogenesis in the context of the present model and finally our results are summarized in Sec. \ref{sec:con}.
+Structure of this paper is as follows.
+In Sec. \ref{sec:linear} we discuss the layout of the familiar linear seesaw framework with $A^\prime_5$ modular symmetry and its alluring feature, which leads to simple mass structure for the charged-leptons as well as neutral leptons, utilizing the product rules of $A^\prime_5$ symmetry.
+We thereafter, briefly discuss the phenomena of light neutrino masses and mixing in this framework.
+The numerical analysis pertaining to different observables of neutrino sector and the input model parameters is presented in Sec. \ref{sec:results}.
+We also briefly comment on the non-unitarity effect.
+The discussion on leptogenesis within the context of the proposed model is furnished in Sec. \ref{sec:lepto} and our results are summarized in Sec. \ref{sec:con}.